jpniederer/Dev-eryday/_posts/2018-5-17-Continuous-Delivery-Notes-Part-I-Foundations.markdown

 * Take Responsibility for All Breakages That Result from Your Changes
 * Test-Driven Development

-Popular Continuous Integration Software

 ### Chapter 4: Implementing a Testing Strategy

 ![Chapter 4](https://farm1.staticflickr.com/906/42072218652_8aa0d4197a.jpg)

 A thorough, up-to-date test library is a boon to any software project.
 Tests bring confidence through demonstrable proof that the system works as expected, they document expected behavior, and lead to better coding practices due to the patterns required to make code testable.
+Testing should be performed throughout the development process, not all at once at the end.

 Types of Tests
 * Business-Facing Tests That Support the Development Process - These tests are often called functional or acceptance tests.
 These are the tests that validate that development has implemented the specified functionality.
 Functional tests are used to denote what's "done."
 Aim to automate these tests.